Private, In-Home Tutoring in East Bethel, Minnesota

-SchoolTutoring Academy’s tutoring programs for East Bethel students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for East Bethel, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Children in East Bethel attend school in the Independent School District 15 in nearby St. Francis.
 The district is relatively large, with more than 5,000 pupils in the elementary, middle, and high school grades.
 The facilities in Independent School District 15 are second-to-none, with engaging learning environments that feature the latest in educational technology.
 In such stimulating environments, students develop a love for learning that lasts for the rest of their lives.
 The district enjoys a lot of community support as well.
 Parents, families, and community stakeholders work cooperatively to support the programs and services delivered to their children.

 We currently cover the following East Bethel-area school district: Independent School District 15.

 Educating Our Parents: Understanding the East Bethel District Curriculum

 The high school science curriculum in East Bethel includes the study of chemistry.
 Learners work with the periodic table to determine the relationship between atomic numbers and the position of an element on the table.
 Students also explore how elements combine to form compounds.
 Bonding is also studied.
 Students learn about ionic bonds and covalent bonds as well.
 Organic compounds are analyzed, with learners differentiating between the structure and properties of sugars, hydrocarbons, proteins, and fats.